seb-lopez-331/job-application-follow-up-assistant/README.md

 ## Environment Variables

 This project utilizes environment variables for configuration.
-Inside the `env` directory, you will find the necessary files for setting up your environment.
+Inside the `.env` file, you will find the necessary files for setting up your environment.

+This repository offers a `.env.template` file with an overview of the variables that are placed inside of the `.env` file.

-If you require access to the API key or any other sensitive information, please contact me directly, and I will provide you with the necessary credentials.
+If you require access to the API key or any other sensitive information, please contact me directly, and I will provide you with the `.env` file.